Department of ophthalmology

 Awards: Scholarship of the President of Ukraine, Scholarship of the Cabinet of Ministers of Ukraine.

-Kateryna Solomaha, M.D.
+Kateryna Solomakha, M.D.

 Assistant Professor, ophthalmologist